-What is the Difference Between an Apartment and Condo?
+What is the Difference Between an Apartment and Condo in Canada?

 The cost of renting an apartment or a condo

-Utilities are often included in the rental amount of a condo too so you should certainly ask about that when negotiating.
-You may also be surprised that the apartment may be quite basic but the condo has more personal flourishes of the owner.
-This is because condos are more likely to have been lived in by your landlord at some point so there may have been some upgrades over time.
+Utilities are often included in the rental amount of a condo, so you should certainly ask about that when negotiating.
+You may also be surprised that the apartment may be pretty basic but that the condo has more personal flourishes courtesy of the owner.
+This is because condos are more likely to have been lived in by your landlord at some point, so there may have been some upgrades over time.

 What else is there to consider?

 Condos are run by an elected board of condo owners (and a property manager), so there are well-defined rules and regulations for owners and tenants (plus there is accountability: the property manager reports to the board).
 Apartments are typically run by a property manager who answers only to the company that owns the apartment building.

 With a condo rental, you'll likely rent directly from the landlord (condo owner) and pay them; with an apartment (in a building), you'll rent from a corporation and pay directly to them.
 Both will likely a credit history check and will ask for the first and last month's rent.